Pot Luck (web series)

 Pot Luck is a dramedy web series that follows three friends as they negotiate friendship, family and romantic love in Wellington, New Zealand.
 Pot Luck is New Zealand's first lesbian web series.
 The first season was released in July 2016 followed by the second season on 10 December 2017.
 The show was made possible through crowdfunding, local business support, a city arts grant, an emerging artists trust and NZ On Air.

 Plot

-At their weekly Tuesday night pot luck dinner, Debs (Anji Kreft), Mel (Nikki Si’ulepa) and Beth (Tess Jamieson -Karaha) make a pact to overcome their respective relationship issues.
+At their weekly Tuesday night pot luck dinner, Debs (Anji Kreft), Mel (Nikki Si’ulepa) and Beth (Tess Jamieson-Karaha) make a pact to overcome their respective relationship issues.
 Debs must find a date after a six-year dry spell, Mel has to remain abstinent and Beth needs to come out to her mother and address their codependent relationship.
 Every Tuesday, the trio is joined by a revolving door of characters, often in the form of blind dates.

 Cast and crew

-Of the cast and crew, 69 per cent were women, 20 per cent identified as LGBTQ+ and the team included Māori and Pacific Islanders.
+Of the cast and crew, 69 percent were women, 20 percent identified as LGBTQ+ and the team included Māori and Pacific Islanders.